"Allah is the Protecting Guardian of those who believe. He bringeth them out of darkness into light." — Holy Qur'an 2:257

 "And those who believe in Allah and His messengers, they are the loyal, and the (spiritual) martyrs are with their Lord; they have their reward and their light; while as for those who disbelieve and deny Our revelations, they are owners of hell-fire."
 (Holy Quran 57:19; Pickthall's translation)

 Highlight Number 9:

 Faithful murids will get salvation as described in the following verses of the Holy Quran:

-"Men who celebrate the praises of God, standing, sitting, and lying down on their sides, and contemplate the (wonders of) creation in the heavens and the earth, (With the thought): "Our Lord! not for naught Hast Thou created (all) this!
+"On the day when thou (Muhammad) wilt see the believers, men and women, their light shining forth before them and on their right hands, (and wilt hear it said unto them): Gla"Men who celebrate the praises of God, standing, sitting, and lying down on their sides, and contemplate the (wonders of) creation in the heavens and the earth, (With the thought): "Our Lord! not for naught Hast Thou created (all) this!
 Glory to Thee!
-Give us salvation from the penalty of the Fire."11 (Holy Quran 3:191; Yusufali's translation)
+Give us salvation from the penalty of the Fire."
+11 (Holy Quran 3:191; Yusufali's translation)

 "God will say: "This is a day on which the truthful will profit from their truth: theirs are gardens, with rivers flowing beneath, — their eternal Home: God well-pleased with them, and they with God: That is the great salvation, (the fulfilment of all desires)."
 12 (Holy Quran 5:122; Yusufali's translation)

 May you be inspired to practice Ibadat (bandagi) regularly at the prescribed time (noorani waqt).
 Ameen.

 Peace, barakat, light, tayid**, and a 'golden noorani didar'*,